 A similar principle applies to narcissi.
 Bigger bulbs will give you multiple flower stems while smaller bulbs will give you just one.
 Bigger really is better!

 Because Farmer Gracy represents a Dutch bulb-growing family with a proud heritage that goes back for generations, we’re not about to spoil our reputation with undersized bulbs.
-Bulbs are carefully graded, and those that are still too small will be held back form the market, giving them another year to reach the ideal size.
+Bulbs are carefully graded, and those that are still too small will be held back from the market, giving them another year to reach the ideal size.

 - Disease free